Tharon-C/CSS-in-Components/PITCHME.md

 ---

-BEM and the like allow for one more selector defined in the component being changed.
+In this case we could allow for one more selector defined in the component being changed.
+We could consider this a context modifier.

 ```SCSS
 // SCSS syntax